 = 7,250 / 8,500

 The debt to equity ratio of ABC company is 0.85 or 0.85 : 1.
-It means the creditors of ABC company provide 85 cents of assets for each $1 of assets provided by stockholders.
+It means the liabilities are 85% of stockholders equity or we can say that the creditors provide 85 cents for each dollar provided by stockholders to finance the assets.

 Significance and interpretation: